Dr-Joe-Roberts/olfactometeR/README.md

 ## Using `olfactometeR`

 > Until a more stable release of `olfactometeR` is released please fork
-> this repo and use your version to ensure some semblance of stability.
+> this repo and use your version for stability.
+Changes made here are
-> Changes made here are likely to be sporadic but drastic.
-Otherwise,
+> likely to be sporadic but drastic.
+Otherwise, use this repo at your
-> use this repo at your own discression\!
+> own discression\!

 Currently there are two functions available for data collection, which allow the user to interact with the console to record the behavioural